Redefining Sex, Gender, and The Body Itself

 But what does this narrative really tell?
 Where does it really come from?
 At its core, the narrative tells a story of two components of being: sex and gender.
 When we tell it, we are telling them that our gender is out of phase with our sex.
 We simultaneously submit to the authority of a natural, essential sex that conforms to a specific gender.
 We suggest that when we look into the mirror and suffer, our suffering comes from a sex that aligns itself with the wrong gender.
 We submit our self to a naturalizing conception of the body.

 What really is a natural woman or a natural man?
 Do we transition out of the desire to be one?
-Queer people are often cast merely as trying to found our true self.
+Queer people are often cast merely as trying to find our true self.
 We do not choose to be gay, we just are attracted to people of the same sex.
 We do not choose to be transgender, we just were born in the wrong body.
 We come out and say, “I am supposed to be a natural woman!”
 And we do this to satisfy a very specific requirement set by a very particular framework.
 We must appeal to this framework, and in doing so, we justify our desires for the modification of the body with a narrative of pain and dislocation.
-We say “imagine if you were born in the body of the opposite sex!” as if there is any such thing as an opposing sex, as if it is just that our body is fundamentally wrong and must be corrected, as if the extent of our experience is an improper separation between sex and gender.
+We say “imagine if you were born in the body of the opposite sex!” as if there is any such thing as an opposing sex, as if it is simply that our body is fundamentally wrong and must be corrected, as if the extent of our experience is an improper separation between sex and gender.

 Considering the paper my mother once wrote, I realize it hinges on the false conception of transition as being premised on the idea that the body is wrong and must be corrected.
-That we hate our self so desperately that we morph our body to fit the culturally approved conception of the body.
+That we hate our self so desperately we choose morph our body to fit the culturally approved conception of the body.
 And that we desire to be feminine because we believe it is what a woman must be.
 But is this true?
 Do we transition only out of pain, dislocation, self-hate, and social pressure?
 To some extent, we do.
 But to a greater extent, for many of us, we transition out of joy.
 Out of the euphoria one finds within their transition.
 The happiness and ecstasy one feels when they look into their mirror and see their “Dream Girl.”
-And at the end of the day, it is the modifications we make that free us from our self-hate, and not because we now have a body that patriarchy and transphobia find agreeable, but because we have found a kind of liberating agency over our self that we never could imagine before.
+And at the end of the day, it is the modifications we make that free us from our self-hate, not because we now have a body that patriarchy and transphobia find agreeable, but because we have found a kind of liberating agency over our self that we never could imagine before.
 Because it is so freeing, so liberating, and so euphoric to have that kind of agency over your own body, and to experiment with your body however you please.
 This is why we transition.

 It was never simply that my sex was out of line with my gender.
 I do not modify my self merely to rectify an incorrect sex.
 And this very narrative has a particular origin―what is that origin?
 This narrative is constructed in a particular way―what is that way?
 And on the dissolution of this narrative, what presumptions might incidentally be destroyed?
 These are the questions we must consider before moving forward.

 When I first began transitioning, my goal was simple: to become a woman.
 Simone de Beauvoir’s seminal quote, “One is not born a woman: one becomes one” stuck in my mind and guided my path (The Second Sex).
 And her argument against the conception of a “natural woman” is one to which a lot of trans people can relate to, I think.
 Many of us, like me, likely have it coursing through our brain, justifying our actions, comforting us in the darkest of times.
-And yet at the same time, we all feel this kind of impulse to define our selfs as originating in the soup of hormones and chemicals in our brains, or as a strange mutation transpiring in our very genome.
+And yet at the same time, many of us feel this kind of impulse to define our selfs as originating in the soup of hormones and chemicals in our brains, or as a strange mutation transpiring in our very genome.
 We feel the need to proclaim our selfs to be born as a woman.
 And I believe many, like myself, feel conflicted by this prospect that we are simultaneously “natural woman” and also that nobody is “born a woman.”
 We feel entranced by the notion of womanhood as a kind of becoming, a doing, a living, yet feel the pressure to subscribe to a biologically-originating gender.

 Yet is this conception of transition itself as a process of such worthy acclaim?
 Is our existence only demarcated by a kind of exceptional, temporary, and painful excursion from normal life, with which there is a distinctive pre- and post-, that itself has little value outside of the conclusion which it meets?
 Must one ever find the point at which they are no longer becoming a woman, but have become one?